Briar Cliff Transfer Scholarship

 Maximum amount for 2014-15 school year: $5,500 (freshmen), $6,500 (sophomores), $7,500 (juniors and seniors)

 A Federal Direct PLUS Loan is an excellent option for families who need to borrow beyond the Federal Direct Loan limits.
 This low-interest loan can be used by parents to borrow on behalf of dependent undergraduates.
 A credit check is required and performed by the U.S. Department of Education.
 The interest rate is fixed at 6.41%.
 Eligibility is limited to the cost of attendance (as determined by Briar Cliff) minus any other financial aid the student is receiving.
 To apply for a Federal Direct PLUS Loan, please contact the Financial Aid Office.

 *NOTE: To obtain federal loans, students must accept the loan(s) on their financial aid award letter.
-All first-time borrowers are required to complete a Master Promissory Note (MPN) and an entrance counseling session in order to borrow funds through the Direct Loan Program.
-To complete the MPN, please visit www.studentloans.gov.
+All first-time borrowers are required to complete a Master Promissory Note (MPN) on the federal student loan website and an entrance counseling session in order to borrow funds through the Direct Loan Program.

 Every year, Briar Cliff hosts a job fair during the first week of classes.
 Students may sign up and visit with interested employers at that point in time, or apply any time during the year as opportunities arise.
 Work study opportunities are posted on BCU's College Central Network.